Brad Edelman

-Brad M. Edelman (born September 3, 1960) is a former American football guard in the National Football League (NFL) for the New Orleans Saints.
-Edelman played college football at the University of Missouri.
+Brad M. Edelman (born September 3, 1960) is an American former professional football player who was a guard for the New Orleans Saints of the National Football League (NFL).
+Edelman played college football for the Missouri Tigers.

 Biography

 Edelman was born in Jacksonville, Florida, and is Jewish.
 Edelman played college football at the University of Missouri.
 He played 90 games of American football at guard in the National Football League for the New Orleans Saints from 1982 to 1989.

 His current occupation is photographer, and he currently resides in New Orleans' French Quarter.
 He also does sports analysis for WDSU-TV in New Orleans.

 He was inducted into the St. Louis Jewish Sports Hall of Fame.